duygusimsek/Final_Project/README.md

 ## Database
 For our database, we will be utilizing SQL, PgAdmin.
 We found the data on Yahoo Finance and downloaded the dataset as a CSV file.
 We ran query in SQL to create and store the Apple_stock data found.
-Please see imgae below for code and data output.
+Please see image below for code and data output.

 ![Screen Shot 2022-07-10 at 2 41 52 PM](https://user-images.githubusercontent.com/99801608/178157842-eb15c1bb-27bb-42b5-9ed7-c525d698d36c.png)

+## Using Linear Regression to predict AAPL (Apple Stock): Mockup
+For this analysis, we will utilize a supervised machine learning model -- regression techniques -- in order to determine trends in Apple's stock market price.
+Pulling data from Yahoo Finance, we will train and test our model to help predict stock prices for the next 30 days or more.
+The way we plan on approaching this is by filtering the data, first, by month, and then extracting data for the past 10 years.

 ## Sources